 Images should include strategically and appropriately placed arrows to point out salient and important aspects.
 Please reference indicators in the case discussion.

 The text is followed by two mandatory multiple-choice (A-E format) or true-false questions that allow the reader to test their knowledge.
 The questions may address issues of etiology, clinical presentation, differential diagnosis, diagnostic testing, natural history of disease, risk factors, management/treatment, potential complications, patient disposition, or other subjects pertinent to pre-hospital and hospital-based emergency medicine healthcare providers.
-Please use the Question Writing Tool to create your questions and answers, and save the pdf to upload with your submission.
 For each question, you should indicate a single correct answer and provide a brief discussion of the correct answer.
-Additional question writing guidelines are provided on the EVISE submission site.
+Additional question writing guidelines are provided on the EM submission site.

 Submission declaration and verification